linkavich14/courses/README.md

 You decide to write a program that, given a list of courses and their pre-requisites, produces a possible order in which you may complete as many of the provided course units as possible, adhering to the pre-requisite requirements.

+The following files are provided:

+- A comma-seperated file containing course titles and unique ids, "courses.csv".
+- A comma-seperated file containing course pre-requisites, by id, "prerequisites.csv".

 # How to run it